ayesha-asif1/flyrank-ml-internship/work/capstone_report.md

 **Why it's a fair comparison:** It uses the exact same data and the same label (CTR) as the ML model, and it establishes what a simple, transparent, position-relative comparison can achieve before adding model complexity.

 **Numbers:** Evaluated as a no-signal mean-CTR baseline for direct comparison with the regression model: R² ≈ 0.0000, MAE = 0.005485.

+Note: R²/MAE shown here are for the mean-CTR reference point used to evaluate the ML model in Section 5; the rule-based score itself is a ranking, not a regressor, so it is evaluated qualitatively via the reason-code breakdown in Section 7 of the notebook."

 ## 4. Model / analysis